winsrewu/yopo-datapack/README.md

 Use `yopo:encrypt_message` as the entry function.
 The rest will be handled automatically, and it will tell you whether you have obtained a license.
 It is recommended to use in conjunction with https://github.com/winsrewu/yopo-web.
 It should be deployed at https://yopo.jawbts.org.
 Note that this data pack is built using https://mcbuild.dev.
+Please notice that there's a limit in Minecraft of commands per tick.
+You can set it via ```/gamerule maxCommandChainLength <>```.
+Values not large enough may cause slient failure.

 ## Principle